All-IISER-Cubing-Society/All-IISER-Cubing-Society.github.io/docs/cubing-league.md

 **Make sure to also record yourself** doing all the solves, and submit a single video on the form.
 Here is a [Video Compression Guide](/compression).
 We advise testing your recording setup prior to the competition.

+The top 4 members from each institute will be forming the institute team.

+We will also assign points equal the number of participants from each institute.
+Seeding of matches will be done based on the points.

+### Final Round

+- Institutes will be assigned groups after the seeding.

 ---

 ## Rules and Guidelines